tim00631/OS_hw2-simple-my-http-server/README.md

-# a mini-http-server-clinet-model based on Http protocal
+# a mini-http-server-clinet-model based on HTTP protocal